 A quick rule of thumb is that if your debt-to-income ratio is less than 1, go ahead and privately refinance your loans.
 For debt-to-income ratios greater than 1, run the numbers of private refinancing vs PSLF.

 7. Create a Plan

-If you haven’t been making payments on your federal student loans for two years due to the CARES Act bill, this time has likely been quite a relief for you financially; however, the reprieve is ending soon and you need to again allocate a portion of your earnings to your student loan payments.
+If you haven’t been making payments on your federal student loans for years due to the CARES Act bill, this time has likely been quite a relief for you financially; however, the reprieve is ending soon and you need to again allocate a portion of your earnings to your student loan payments.